 Protecting Our Natural Hoosier Heritage

-Indiana is home to 37 land trusts, and together, we are making important progress.
+Indiana is home to over 20 active land trusts, and together, we are making important progress.
 As of 2005, we had conserved over 20,000 acres in the Hoosier state.
 Conservation efforts have ramped up considerably in the last few years, and a new tally should be available soon.
 Every property we conserve helps protect Indiana’s natural heritage for future generations.

 Background on Indiana Land Trusts